There might be several reasons you need to check Bitlocker status, and you have landed on this blog post:

 - Percentage Encrypted

 - Protection Status

-If your device has intentionally or unintentionally been locked, you will need to retrieve the Bitlocker recovery key.
+If your device has intentionally or unintentionally been locked, you need to retrieve the Bitlocker recovery key to unlock the drive.

-Bitlocker is an effortless way of securing data on drives, for home as well as enterprise use.
+Bitlocker is an effortless way of securing data on drives for home and enterprise use.

-Are you using Bitlocker, and what challenges have you seen?
+Are you using Bitlocker to protect your data on your system drive or other storage?
+What challenges have you seen?
 Please leave a comment below!